samuelsativel/samuelsativel/README.md

 - 👋 Hi, I’m Samuel
 - 👀 I’m interested in development
-- 🌱 I’m currently learning fullstack web development
+- 🌱 I’m currently pursuing  Masters in AIML
 - 📫 You can contact me @ samuelsativel1999@gmail.com
 <!---
 samuelsativel/samuelsativel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.